 Roasting your own coffee?
 Hawaiian coffees tend to be best at a medium roast.

 These are very well balanced coffees with a medium body and a medium acidity, which will do great as a medium roast.

 A light roast will help to highlight the natural flavours of the coffee.
 If you want to experience the true taste of the Hawaiian volcanic slopes, opt for a light – medium roast profile.

 Be careful of going to light or dark:

-- Roasting too light will leave Hawaiian coffees underdeveloped and lacking in flavor and body.
+- Roasting too light will leave Hawaiian coffees underdeveloped and lacking in flavour and body.

-- Roasting too dark will cover up the coffee’s sweet, smooth flavors.
-You are removing moisture and oil from the beans, which ultimately removes much of the natural flavor of the coffee.
+- Roasting too dark will cover up the coffee’s sweet, smooth flavours.
+You are removing moisture and oil from the beans, which ultimately removes much of the natural flavour of the coffee.
 You will be tasting the roast itself – which doesn’t make much sense as coffees from Hawaii are quite expensive.

 Stick to a light-medium roast for your Hawaiian beans, and save the dark roasts for beans that are a little bit more affordable.